ALife-Newsletter/Newsletter/edition_006/00_Foreword.md

 You can subscribe [here](https://forms.gle/QpQ68xhvSMt4wiv89).

 Contribute to any section of the next newsletter [here](https://forms.gle/jv7FdtdbWVTaTFGd9)!
+We are specially interested in Master and PhD students who want to talk about their own research.

 Lana, Imy, Mitsuyoshi, Claus and Katt.